Skip to Main Content

 Travelle at The Langham, Chicago

 Travelle at The Langham occupies a prime position along Chicago's Riverwalk corridor at 330 N Wabash Ave, offering contemporary American cooking inside one of the city's most architecturally considered hotel dining rooms.
-The restaurant sits within a peer set defined by sourcing discipline and seasonal restraint, making it a reliable choice for business meals and occasion dinners in the River North district.
+The restaurant sits within a comparable set defined by sourcing discipline and seasonal restraint, making it a reliable choice for business meals and occasion dinners in the River North district.

 Travelle at The Langham, Chicago restaurant in Chicago, United States